cockroachdb/docs/src/current/v24.1/migration-overview.md

 - Migrations performed using *consistent cutover* reduce downtime to an absolute minimum (i.e., seconds or sub-seconds) while keeping data synchronized between the source database and CockroachDB. **Consistency requires downtime.** In this approach, downtime occurs right before [cutover](#cutover-strategy), as you drain the remaining transactions from the source database to CockroachDB.

 - Migrations performed using *immediate cutover* can reduce downtime to zero.
-These require the most preparation, and typically allow read/write traffic to both databases for at least a small amount of time, thereby sacrificing consistency for availability. {% comment %}You can use the CockroachDB Live Migration Service (MOLT LMS) to run application queries simultaneously on your source database and CockroachDB.{% endcomment %} Without stopping application traffic, you perform an **immediate** [cutover](#cutover-strategy), while assuming that some writes will not be replicated to CockroachDB.
+These require the most preparation, and typically allow read/write traffic to both databases for at least a short period of time, sacrificing consistency for availability. {% comment %}You can use the CockroachDB Live Migration Service (MOLT LMS) to run application queries simultaneously on your source database and CockroachDB.{% endcomment %} Without stopping application traffic, you perform an **immediate** [cutover](#cutover-strategy), while assuming that some writes will not be replicated to CockroachDB.
 You may want to manually reconcile these data inconsistencies after switching over.

 For an overview of zero-downtime migrations to CockroachDB, see [Zero Downtime](#zero-downtime). {% comment %}For details, see [Migration Strategy: Zero Downtime](migration-strategy-zero-downtime).{% endcomment %}